wisdom2608/install-prometheus-node_exporter-grafana/README.md

 systemctl restart firewalld
 ```

-- In the prometheus UI, if we execute  the`up` command, it will show the instances which are in UP state.
+- In the prometheus UI, if we execute  the`up` command, it will show the instances which are in "UP" state.
 Here, we will only have one instance which is the one in which prometheus is running.
-It will display this nessage `up{instance="localhost:9090", job="prometheus"}`.
+It will display this message `up{instance="localhost:9090", job="prometheus"}`.
 If we add IP adresses of other instances to `prometheus.yml` configuration file, it will display those instances,as well.
-For example, we'll add another instance when we install node exporter.
+For example, we'll add another instance when we install  Node Exporter.

 # B. Setup Node Exporter

 **What is Node Exporter?**

 - There are a lot of exporters which are provided by Prometheus itself.
-Exporters are used to expose metrics so that Prometheus can collect scrap them.
-Node Exporter is one of the simple exporters out there and it is used to collect basic system metrics from the VM.
-Other exporter like `black box` collect application's metrics and expose them to prometheus.
+Exporters are used to expose metrics so that Prometheus scraps them.
+Node Exporter is one of the simple Exporters is used to collect basic system metrics from the VM.
+Other exporter like `Blackbox Exporter` collect application's metrics and exposes them to prometheus as well.

 ### Installation Steps